Max/MSP is designed to allow realtime audio processing and control.

 A "read" message to a buffer~ object will open a dialog box for selecting a specific file to import.
 If the read message is given a specific file name and that file is found in the MSP path, a dialog box will not be opened.

 A cycle~ object can read its "wavetable" from a buffer~ by specifying the buffer name as a parameter.
-However, the cycle~ object will only read 512 samples from a buffer.
+However, the cycle~ object will only read 512 samples from a buffer (though you can change the buffer size with other arguments or attributes).
 A buffer offset argument can be provided to the cycle~ object.

 A phasor~ object produces a sawtooth ramp generator in the range 0 - 1.
 It can be used to increment the phase of an oscillator (cycle~).